 Graybar (www.graybar.com) recently announced that 11 industry vendors have passed the testing and certification procedures of its VIP Fiber program.
-VIP Fiber is an independent laboratory-testing program for multimode optical-fiber cabling systems that was created to test components for performance and interoperability.
+VIP Fiber is an independent-laboratory testing program for multimode fiber-optic cabling systems that was created to test components for their performance and interoperability.

-Graybar says that Avaya (www.avaya.com), Berk-Tek (www.berk-tek.com), and Ortronics (www.ortronics.com) were among the 11 vendors that met the program's qualifications.
-Tests are conducted by ETL Semko Testing Laboratories (www.etlsemko.com).
+Graybar said that Avaya (www.avaya.com), Berk-Tek (www.berk-tek.com), and Ortronics (www.ortronics.com) were among the 11 vendors that met the program's qualifications.
+The tests are conducted by ETL Semko Testing Laboratories.

-According to Alpa Shah, research director for enterprise communications and carrier networks at Frost & Sullivan (www.frost.com), "This market is driven by a variety of factors.
-They include future bandwidth demand for more video-type applications, more standards supporting fiber architectures, lower price differential between fiber and copper-based systems, projected increases in commercial buildings being wired for fiber networks, and an uptake of fiber-to-the-home and fiber-to-the-curb."
+Said Alpa Shah, research director for enterprise communications and carrier networks at Frost & Sullivan, "This market is driven by a variety of factors.
+The include future bandwidth demand for more video-type applications, more standards supporting fiber architectures, lower price differential between fiber and copper-based systems, projected increases in commercial buildings being wired for fiber-optic networks, and an uptake of fiber-to-the-home and fiber-to-the-curb."

-DeSousa adds that 1-Gbit/sec transmission over 50-µm fiber has emerged as the preeminent application for the visible future in new communications networks.
+DeSousa added that 1-Gbit/sec transmission over 50-micron fiber has emerged as the preeminent application for the visible future in new communications networks.
 Designed for backbone fiber solutions and higher-speed networks, the VIP Fiber program measures performance beyond the TIA/EIA-568B.3 cable and connector specifications.